ken-ty/ken-ty/README.md

 Hi,their 🍣

-- I live in Hokkaido, Japan.
+- I live in Chiba, Japan.
 - I love Dart, PHP and bash.
 - I mainly focus on web/mobile front-end development.
 - I also have experience using AWS, backends, robot developments, analysis using Google Analytics and programming instructor.